California Payday Loans Online

 What Do You Need for a Payday Loan in California?

-• A verifiable income source
+• A verifiable source of income

 How Do California Payday Loans Work?